 3. Trying to solve a complex problem

-6. Your pupils and chemicals in the environment
+6. Chemicals in the environment

-7. Neurological disease
+7. Neurological problems

 Sometimes, dilated pupils are also a sign of a brain tumor or stroke.
-In this case, it could be permanent; the pupils are constantly dilated and don’t contract despite exposing the eyes to a direct light source.
+In this case, it could be permanent: the pupils are constantly dilated and don’t contract despite exposing the eyes to a direct light source.